You’ve worked hard for months to finish your research, thesis and all academic papers.

 Last and not least, you can use your knowledge.
 This might be much closer to freelancing.
 But it is perhaps the best way to make money, not just from your paper, but what you already know.
 As a researcher or student in your field, you have a chance to monetize your studies by helping others.
 Copywriting or ghostwriting on Fiverr, Upwork or any other freelancing platform is a good way to share what you already know.
 You can create a profile in your profession and let people know that you’re here to help.
 This is also a great way to occupy yourself in case you are on the lookout for a job, yet cannot find one immediately.

-If you found this article useful, we publish many more new contents to help earn a fair share.
+If you found this article useful, we publish many more new content to help earn a fair share.